HTTP Header

 CDNetworks provides an HTTP header management feature that gives you flexible control over the HTTP request and response headers exchanged between CDN nodes, clients, and your origin server.
 This allows you to customize header behavior to optimize security, caching, and other aspects of your content delivery.

-Based on your needs, you can add, replace, or delete HTTP headers in four directions: CDN to Origin Request, CDN to Client Response, CDN Receives Origin Response, and CDN Receives Client Request.
+Based on your needs, you can add, replace, or remove HTTP headers in four directions: CDN to Origin Request, CDN to Client Response, CDN Receives Origin Response, and CDN Receives Client Request.

 How to Add HTTP Header Rules